Alvaro-Sez/test-case/README.md

 - Is my first time implementing CQRS and the complexity of the design was very time consuming, I ended up having less time for feature development, this resulted in having to sacrifice some features related to permission management to ensure the project completion.
 Additionally, I was asked to implement SQL migrations according to best practices, an area where I lack expertise, and unfortunately, time constraints prevented me from accomplishing this.
 - Concerning the boundaries I defined, I occasionally encountered difficulties with the structure of the data, realizing that I needed data only available on the other side of the monolith.
-- Starting again with a different approach made me realize that I have a strong bias regarding the difficulty of implementation.
-Despite understanding the theory, I tend to underestimate the complexity of implementation.
+- I also want to say that having to start again with a different approach made me realise that I have a strong bias regarding to the difficulty of the implementation, when I think that I understand the theory, I completly understimate the complexity of the implementation.